-Dr. Thomas Landefeld, from the biology department, has been designated as the CSUDH Pre-health Advisor.
+Dr. Thomas Landefeld, from the Biology department, has been designated as the CSUDH Pre-Health Advisor.
 Students who are interested in a career in the health professions should make an appointment with him at any stage of their education, preferably as early as possible once they have made that decision.
 Appointments can be made by calling the Biology Department at 310-243-3381.

-It is strongly advised that you check individual schools for their requirements and recommendations as some schools may have specific requirements for their programs.
+It is strongly advised that students check individual professional schools/programs for their requirements and recommendations as some schools may have specific requirements for their programs.

-It is critical that you speak to the Pre-health advisor to not only discuss your specific career plan but also to better prepare your application regarding such things as a personal statement, obtaining letters of recommendation and choosing schools.
+It is critical to speak to the Pre-health advisor to not only discuss specific career plans but also to better prepare the application regarding such things as a personal statement, obtaining letters of recommendation and choosing schools.
 However, in addition, the student must familiarize themselves with as much information as possible regarding not only the health professional schools but also about the career itself.
-An excellent resource for researching health careers is www.explorehealthcareers.org.
+An excellent resource for researching health careers:

 1000 E. Victoria Street, Carson, CA 90747 (310) 243-3696